 This studentship will begin by reviewing the literature to see how event-based approaches have been used to assess cost-effectiveness alongside randomised trials to date.
 A series of simulations will be used to illustrate different scenarios and the pros, cons and practical challenges of the event-based approach.
 A case study will be sought to illustrate the impact of different approaches on estimates of cost-effectiveness.
 Results will be communicated to key stakeholders via a knowledge exchange workshop.
 The aim of the workshop will be to share the results from the study and to promote discussion around the appropriateness of alternative approaches to health economic analysis alongside randomised controlled clinical trials in the future.
 The studentship will aim to generate recommendations as to future good practice, for when, and how to conduct event-based economic analyses alongside randomised controlled trials.

 This studentship will be supervised by a team with expertise in economic analysis alongside RCTs and economic modelling, including event–based and traditional analyses.
 The lead supervisor will be Dr Catrin Plumpton (Bangor University), with, co-supervision provided by Prof. Dyfrig Hughes (Bangor University) and Prof. Borislava Miyhaylova (Queen Mary University of London).

-The knowledge exchange will provide an opportunity for stakeholder engagement, including, but not limited to policy makers, triallists and health economists
+There will be potential for a placement with co-supervisor Prof. Mihaylova at Queen Mary University of London.
+The knowledge exchange will provide an opportunity for stakeholder engagement, including, but not limited to policy makers, triallists and health economists.

 HOW TO APPLY